MonliH/CobaltLang/README.md

 `python C:\dir_to_Cobaltlang_src\Cobalt.py code.cobalt True`

-You could also add src to your path and do this code:
+You could also add `bin` to your path and run this:

 `cd C:\dir_to_code`

-`python Cobalt.py code.cobalt True`
+`Cobalt code.cobalt True`

 Building the code creates a go file in the same directory as the code.